 Aside from the risk factors, heart attacks and strokes are rather different.
 Here is a basic breakdown of those differences.

-Causes Heart attacks are often caused by a blocked artery or a halt in blood flow.
+Causes Heart attacks are caused by a blocked artery in the coronary arteries, the arteries of the heart that stop or halt blood flow.*

 While these health challenges can sometimes come at incredibly unsuspecting times, there are often signs and symptoms present that can predict the heart attack or stroke.
 One of the best things you can do to identify and prevent these serious health issues is to get a preventive health screening.